-- First Priority - o Projects located adjacent to a downtown with significant business activity - Second Priority - o Projects located in town or near business ceenters - Third Priority - o Projects located in unincorporated areas that would impact economic competitiveness
+- First Priority - Projects located adjacent to a downtown with significant business activity - Second Priority - Projects located in town or near business ceenters - Third Priority - Projects located in unincorporated areas that would impact economic competitiveness

-Special Projects Program
+Special Projects and Public Services Program

-Funds Available: \$600,000
+Funds Available : \$1,000,000

-Grant Maximum: \$200,000 Grant Minimum: \$50,000
+Grant Maximum: \$200,000

+Grant Minimum : \$50,000

 This program is designed to meet community development needs that are not typically funded through the other Community Development programs or one of the other HUD partner programs.
 These funds will be used for alternative grant activities and partnerships that meet the community development needs of eligible municipalities.
 Special projects could include historic preservation, innovation, energy conservation, parks, and trails/greenways.
+New or expanded public service activities are also eligible.
 Projects should have significant leveraging, impact and community support while meeting a National Objective and all other requirements.
+Due to federal caps on public services, the number and amount of grants for public services out of this program may be limited.